verrazzano/docs/content/en/docs/examples/multicluster/hello-helidon/_index.md

 ## Before you begin

-Create a multicluster Verrazzano installation with one admin and one managed cluster, and register the managed cluster, following the instructions [here]({{< relref "/docs/setup/multicluster/multicluster.md" >}}).
+Create a multicluster Verrazzano installation with one admin and one managed cluster, and register the managed cluster, by following the instructions [here]({{< relref "/docs/setup/multicluster/multicluster.md" >}}).

 **NOTE:**  The Hello World Helidon application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/multicluster/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.